TomasBoda/library-management-system/docs/documentation.md

 ## Hashing Using MD5
 The application implements a hashing module for generating IDs and safely storing hashed passwords in the database.
-It uses the `MD5` algorithm to generate fixed-length hashes of the given string.
+It uses the `MD5` generator to generate fixed-length hashes of the given string.

 ### Hash Generation
-Below is the implementation of the hashing algorithm, which uses the `MD5` algorithm.
+Below is the implementation of the hashing algorithm, which uses the `MD5` generator.
 ```java
 public class Generator {